Stocks gain ground on Wall Street, oil prices ease lower | Business | Journal Gazette

 Stocks gain ground on Wall Street, oil prices ease lower

+Bond yields rose sharply for the second day in a row, reflecting expectations of more aggressive interest rate hikes by the Federal Reserve as the central bank moves to squelch the highest inflation in decades.

-Banks helped lead the gains as bond yields continued rising.
-Higher bond yields allow banks to charge more lucrative interest on loans.
-The yield on the 10-year Treasury rose to 2.38% from 2.30% late Monday.
-Bank of America rose 3.6% and JPMorgan Chase gained 2.7%.
+The yield on the 10-year Treasury climbed to 2.38% from 2.30% late Monday.
+The yield, which influences interest rates on mortgages and other consumer loans, was at 2.14% late Friday.

-Technology stocks and retailers also gained ground.
-Nike jumped 5.1% after reporting surprisingly good third-quarter financial results.
-Energy stocks slipped as oil prices fell.
-U.S. benchmark crude oil fell 1.5%.
-European markets were higher and Asian markets closed higher overnight.

-The broad gains follow a day of choppy trading after Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needed to.
+The rise in bond yields and stocks comes a day after Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needs to do so.
 Powell said the Fed would raise its benchmark short-term interest rate by a half-point at multiple Fed meetings, if necessary.

+“Maybe investors are feeling that with the Fed taking more of a proactive approach early on it won't have to slam on the brakes later,” said Sam Stovall, chief investment strategist at CFRA.

 Last Wednesday, the central bank announced a quarter-point rate hike, its first interest rate increase since 2018.
 The Fed hasn’t raised its benchmark rate by a half-point since May 2000.